-Camera manufacturers go to great lengths to ensure the cameras we buy faithfully capture colour.
-So it's not ideal if you then end up viewing and editing your shots on a computer monitor that's misleading your eyes by displaying poor colour accuracy.
-This usually manifests itself with a subtle colour cast, such as a green or pink bias that can often be subtle enough that you may not notice it, that is until you try calibrating your monitor.
+Camera manufacturers go to great lengths to ensure the cameras we buy faithfully capture color.
+So it's not ideal if you then end up viewing and editing your shots on a computer monitor that's misleading your eyes by displaying poor color accuracy.

-By using a monitor calibration tool – a colorimeter is the technical name – on your screen and ﬁring a selection of colours at it, any discrepancies can be detected and your computer then programmed to compensate for the colour inaccuracy of your monitor.
-When you then switch between the monitor's pre- and post-calibration output, that once-subtle colour cast can suddenly be revealed as shockingly obvious and you wondered why you didn't calibrate sooner.
+By using a monitor calibration tool – a colorimeter is the technical name – on your screen and ﬁring a selection of colors at it, any discrepancies can be detected and your computer then programmed to compensate for the color inaccuracy of your monitor.

 Of course, no amount of calibration can make a mediocre monitor into a dream display.
 But by using a calibrator, you’ll at least know that your monitor is performing at its best.